-Your treatment plan will depend on how the symptoms are affecting your daily life.
+Your treatment plan for gallstones depends on how the symptoms are affecting your daily life.

 If you don't have any symptoms, a policy of ‘active monitoring’ is often recommended.
-This means you will receive no immediate treatment, but you should let your GP know if you notice any symptoms.
+This means you won't receive immediate treatment, but you should let your GP know if you notice any symptoms.

 As a general rule, the longer you go without symptoms, the less likely it is that your condition will get worse.